pkking/quick-mirror-openeuler/README.rst

 The Hardlinker
 ==============

-Also included is ``quick-fedora-hardlink`` which, when run on a quiescent repository, will find identical files and hardlink them.
+Also included is ``quick-fedora-hardlink`` which will find identical files and hardlink them.
 This duplicates functionality of the existing hardlink tool, but can work more quickly by exploiting knowlege of the Fedora repositories, namely that all files which are hardlinkable will have identical basenames, identical permissions and identical inode ctimes.

 The hardlinker is written in python, though a zsh version with less functionality is also in the repository.